dcunited001/dcunited001.github.io/_drafts/speed-of-thought-2-social-physics.md

 wealth could finance transport and delegate action, which further helped expand those networks.

+### North Korea as today's minimum of connectivity

+### America and Europe as a connectivity maximum today

+- what kind of advantage does permeability and connectivity give us? why can this also be a vulnerability?
+  - what are advantages/vulnerabilities of diversity?

 # (Social Physics Overview)

 Sociophysical systems are usually too complex to yield truly